MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-explorer-troubleshooting.md

 ### .tar.gz file

-You can also download the application as a *.tar.gz* file, but you'll have to install dependencies manually.
+You can also download the application as a *.tar.gz* file, but you have to install dependencies manually.

 Storage Explorer requires the [.NET 6 runtime](/dotnet/core/install/linux) to be installed on your system.
 The ASP.NET runtime isn't required.